 Verisk sets a high and uniform standard of fair and ethical behavior for its management, employees, and suppliers.
 These standards are detailed in our Code of Business Conduct and Ethics, Anti-Bribery and Corruption Policy, Supplier Code of Conduct and credentialing process, Employee Covenants, and Statement on Modern Slavery.

 Our commitment to business integrity is further supported by an extensive security and compliance framework that incorporates training for our employees.
+Read more about that framework in our report “Managing Risks: Security and Compliance.”

 Our Code of Business Conduct and Ethics covers a wide range of business practices and procedures and summarizes the standards that guide our employee actions.
 The code discusses compliance with laws and regulations, insider trading, protection of confidential information, conflicts of interest, use of company assets, fair employment, health and safety, and more.